-I’m a huge fan of the all-concrete design and they provide solid breakfast, cheap beer (100 baht for a Chiang), and giant bean bags to sleep on.
+I’m a huge fan of the all-concrete design and they provide solid breakfast, cheap beer (100 baht for a big boy Chiang), and giant bean bags to sleep on.

 The rooms are your standard 6-10 person bunk bed setups but everything is just a little bit nicer than your run-of-the-mill Asia hostel.
-It was the best sleep I had in Thailand because the rooms are about 55 degrees at night and mt mattress was way more comfortable than it had any business being.
+It was the best sleep I had in Thailand because the rooms are about 55 degrees at night and my mattress was shockingly comfortable.

 It’s not the most social hostel so if you’re looking to party look elsewhere.
 I was able to meet friends but it just doesn’t have that type of vibe.
 Nor does it have any daily/nightly group activities.
 It’s perfect for digital nomads or anybody that enjoys having a peaceful, quiet, clean place to stay.